LazaUK/SLM-Phi-3-MLFlow/README.md

         return self.tokenizer.decode(response[0][len(self.params.input_ids):])
 ```
-3. The last step is to generate custom Python wrapper (in a pickle format) along with the original Phi-3 ONNX model and required dependencies.
+3. The last step is to generate a custom Python wrapper (in pickle format) for the Phi-3 model, along with the original ONNX model and required dependencies:
 ``` Python
 model_info = mlflow.pyfunc.log_model(
     artifact_path = artifact_path,